Chris Corzo Injury Attorneys

 Freezing Rains and Car and Truck Wrecks

 Freezing rain is rain that freezes the moment it touches the ground.
 It can turn roads into ice very quickly.
-Even a light freezing rain can cause serious accidents.
+Even light freezing rain can cause serious accidents.
 Central Louisiana and parts of south Louisiana, such as Alexandria, Baton Rouge, Brusly, and Addis, are seeing rain while temperatures hover near freezing.
 As colder air moves in, this rain can turn into freezing rain.

 Freezing rain creates a thin, nearly invisible layer of ice.
 Roads may look wet but are extremely slick.
 Trucks traveling at highway speeds may not realize the danger until braking is needed.
-In areas like Baton Rouge, Brusly, and Addis, freezing rain is especially risky because it forms quickly and roads may not be treated yet.
+In areas like Baton Rouge, Brusly, and Addis, freezing rain is especially risky because it forms quickly, and roads may not be treated yet.

 Truck risks during freezing rain